ndk/k8sConfig/README.md

 Because my authentication and authorization requirements are very simple (at the moment), I'll be using Basic Authentication which is supported by Kubernetes.

-Here is an ingress for PROD endpoints (i.e. no authorization) called "ingress-noauth.yaml":
+Here is an ingress for PRODUCTION endpoints (i.e. no authorization) called "ingress-noauth.yaml":

 ```
 apiVersion: extensions/v1beta1